cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 If you forgot to start your server you'll see the error below:

-{% img /img/guides/testing-your-app-visit-fail.png "Error in test runner showing cy.visit failed" %}
+{% img /img/guides/testing-your-app-visit-fail.png "Error in Test Runner showing cy.visit failed" %}

 If you've started your server, then you should see your application loaded and working.